 In the event that the Company contracts with a third party to handle complaints or any part of the complaint process, the third party will comply with these policies and procedures.

-The Company has contracted MySafeWorkplace so that employees will have ongoing comfort and assurance that their concerns may be raised and responded to in a confidential, efficient and easy manner.
-Employees who contact MySafeWorkplace need not leave their name or other personal information and reasonable efforts will be used to conduct the investigation that follows from any employee call in a manner that protects the confidentiality and anonymity of the employee making the call.
-The intake phone call will be received by a MySafeWorkplace call-taker who speaks English and Spanish.
+The Company has contracted Convercent so that employees will have ongoing comfort and assurance that their concerns may be raised and responded to in a confidential, efficient and easy manner.
+Employees who contact Convercent need not leave their name or other personal information and reasonable efforts will be used to conduct the investigation that follows from any employee call in a manner that protects the confidentiality and anonymity of the employee making the call.
+The intake phone call will be received by a Convercent call-taker who speaks English and Spanish.
 Among other things, the following information may be requested by the person receiving the call: